cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/document-fingerprinting.md

 ### Supported file types

 Document Fingerprinting supports the same file types that are supported in transport rules.
-For a list of supported file types, see [Use mail flow rules to inspect message attachments in Office 365](../../security-and-compliance/mail-flow-rules/inspect-message-attachments.md).
+For a list of supported file types, see [Supported file types for mail flow rule content inspection](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/inspect-message-attachments#supported-file-types-for-mail-flow-rule-content-inspection).
 One quick note about file types: neither transport rules nor Document Fingerprinting supports the .dotx file type, which can be confusing because that's a template file in Word.
 When you see the word "template" in this and other Document Fingerprinting topics, it refers to a document that you have established as a standard form, not the template file type.

 #### Limitations of document fingerprinting